About Our Funds

 SDTC bridges the funding gap in the innovation chain.

-SDTC supports clean-technology projects through these critical stages—without taking an equity stake and without requiring ownership of intellectual property.
+SDTC supports clean-technology projects through these critical stages.
 SDTC’s work goes beyond funding – we help technology developers strengthen their entrepreneurial skills and business cases.
 Our aim is to increase each project’s chances of successfully getting to market and to help Canadian entrepreneurs carry out their innovation efforts within Canada.

 SDTC currently has two complementary funds that address funding gaps in the innovation chain.